rhysmeister/mmo/README.md

           --collection COLLECTION
                                 Collection to perform action on.
 Must be supplied in the format <database>.<collection>
-          --verbose_display     Used in various functions display data that is usually supressed
+          --verbose_display     Used in various functions to display data that is usually supressed
           --stacktrace          By default we don't display the Python stacktace.
 Use this flag to enable.